yunyiwu/PHOCI/README.md

 ## License

-This project is open-source under the MIT License.
+This project is open-source under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

 ---